wesbarnett/trappeua/README.md

   you will need to remove the `[ pairs ]` list for a molecule. `gen-pairs` is by default "no" under `[ defaults ]` and no `[ pairtypes ]` section exists, so you'll get an error about any `[ pairs ]` section.
-* When constructing a new molecule for force field, you'll need to use `[ constraints ]` instead of the normal `[ bonds ]` for the 1-2 bonded interactions.
+* When constructing a new molecule for this force field, you'll need to use `[ constraints ]` instead of the normal `[ bonds ]` for the 1-2 bonded interactions.
 Constraints type 1 is a bond of fixed length, which is what the TraPPE-UA force field specifies.